MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-smartcard.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to control whether Smart Card Plug and Play is enabled.

-If you enable or do not configure this policy setting, Smart Card Plug and Play will be enabled and the system will attempt to install a Smart Card device driver when a card is inserted in a Smart Card Reader for the first time.
+- If you enable or do not configure this policy setting, Smart Card Plug and Play will be enabled and the system will attempt to install a Smart Card device driver when a card is inserted in a Smart Card Reader for the first time.

-If you disable this policy setting, Smart Card Plug and Play will be disabled and a device driver will not be installed when a card is inserted in a Smart Card Reader.
+- If you disable this policy setting, Smart Card Plug and Play will be disabled and a device driver will not be installed when a card is inserted in a Smart Card Reader.

+> [!NOTE]
-Note: This policy setting is applied only for smart cards that have passed the Windows Hardware Quality Labs (WHQL) testing process.
+> This policy setting is applied only for smart cards that have passed the Windows Hardware Quality Labs (WHQL) testing process.
 <!-- SCPnPEnabled-Description-End -->

 <!-- SCPnPEnabled-Editable-Begin -->